 ASPxThemes is a .NET assembly that contains information on all available built-in DevExpress theme source files – with the exception of the Default Theme included in control-related DLLs directly.

 The ASPxThemes assembly (the DevExpress.Web.ASPxThemes.v23.1.dll file) can be accessed at the following path: “C:\Program Files\DevExpress 23.1\Components\Bin\Framework\“.

 A DevExpress theme consists of the following source files.

 - Skin files (.skin) store visual settings as control markup.
 Each theme folder contains a separate skin file for each DevExpress web control (e.g., the ASPxPopupControl.skin file describes visual settings for the ASPxPopupControl).

 - CSS files (.css) include CSS styles for controls.

 DevExpress theme source files are organized by theme name.
 A theme folder contains all files related to that theme.
 Skin files are located at the root of this folder.
 A theme folder also includes subfolders (Chart, Editors, Web, etc.), which contain image and CSS files based on the control’s type.
 (See the image below for details.)

 The ASPxThemes assembly is registered within the GAC upon installation.
 When you use the DevExpress theming mechanism to apply a DevExpress theme, a specific DevExpress ASPxHttpHandlerModule finds the assembly in the GAC, so it is not necessary to reference the assembly or deploy any files to the App_Themes folder.
 All theme source files are obtained from the assembly automatically.

-Since you cannot add a custom theme to the ASPxThemes.dll assembly, you can alternatively create a custom assembly that maintains default DevExpress themes and custom themes.
-See the Generating a Custom Theme Assembly topic for more information.
+Since you cannot add a custom theme to the ASPxThemes.dll assembly, you can alternatively create a custom assembly that includes default DevExpress themes and custom themes.
+See the following help topic for more information: Generating a Custom Theme Assembly.